CharryLee0426/PersonalBlog/Export your iPad App and Run It on MacOS.md

 1. Some restrictions because of features lacking in iOS SDK;
 2. Possibly more memory needed;
 3. Potential bugs;
+4. Validation problems because of unenrollment of Apple Developer Program($99);

 However, it is very rare to meet because engineers in Apple considered a lot to make the converting framework very robust.